Castel Merle: Location

 Between Lascaux and Les Eyzies, in the heartland of the prehistoric rock caves and shelters of the Vézère valley, lies a small tributary valley, the Vallon des Roches.
-The small river runs for some 300 m between two rock faces, and on each side 6 rock shelters have been found and prehistoric remains unearthed during excavations.
+The small river runs for some 300 m between two rock faces, and on each side six rock shelters have been found and prehistoric remains unearthed during excavations.
 The shelters on the left side of the river are open to the public, and the plain in between the rocks houses a small museum.
-In the museum are kept, apart from many prehistoric tools, also some remains of necklaces with pearls made from mammoth ivory, and a few engraved rocks.
+The museum holds, apart from many prehistoric tools, some remains of necklaces with adornments made from mammoth ivory, and a few engraved rocks.

 Main shelters

 Reverdit

 The Reverdit rockshelter, which has a small source and was later used as a shepherd's hut, was first excavated in 1875 by Alain Reverdit.
 A more scientific excavation was done between 1911 and 1914 by F. Delage, finding two layers dating to the Magdalenian.
 In 1923 Castanet found damaged sculpted friezes on the ceiling, displaying a horse and some bisons.